 In today’s complex retail market, retailers are expected to have the core business skills, be proficient in financial intelligence, have good organisational skills and know the HR field intrinsically.
 All of these skills are not innate; they must be learned and developed at all levels across the business – retail experience is the result of taking corrective action while courageously learning from the mistakes we make along the way.

-Every retailer following the NFRN Retail Standards path will be able to naturally discuss their experiences but also avail of the knowledge and understanding and mentoring through the NFRN Retail Standards package to help with the development of these skills and ultimately reach higher retailer excellence but more importantly maintain a profitable balance sheet.
+Every retailer following the NFRN Retail Standards path will be able to naturally discuss their experiences but also avail of the knowledge, understanding and mentoring within the NFRN Retail Standards package to aid development of these skills and ultimately achieve retail excellence but, more importantly, maintain a profitable balance sheet.

 If you wish to be successful, excellent customer service needs to be at the heart of your business.

 The NFRN have developed a front to back door guide to ensuring health and safety, good retailing, customer service and security is maintained to an acceptable daily standard.